 Assemblies, COM, Windows, and Browse each support a Recent tab, which enumerates the list of components that were recently added to projects.

 The search bar in the Reference Manager dialog box operates over the tab that's in focus.
-For example, if a user types "System" in the search bar while the Solution tab is in focus, the search won't return any results unless the solution consists of a project name that contains "System".
+For example, if you type "System" in the search bar while the Solution tab is in focus, the search doesn't return any results unless the solution consists of a project name that contains "System".